25 Rainy Day Activities in Hawaii with Kids That Are Actually Fun (Not Just Screen Time)

 When tropical rain ruins your beach plans, these 25 indoor and outdoor rainy day activities across all four main islands will save your family vacation.

-Here is a truth that every Hawaii tourism brochure conveniently omits: it rains here.
+Here's the thing the brochures conveniently leave out: it rains in Hawaii.
 Sometimes a lot.
-Especially on the windward and north sides of the islands, and especially during winter months.
-I have lived in Hawaii long enough to know that a rainy day is not a ruined day -- it is an opportunity.
-Some of my family's best Hawaii memories happened when the beach was a washout and we had to get creative.
-Here are 25 activities across all four main islands that will turn a rainy day from a disaster into an adventure.
+Especially windward and north shore, especially in winter.
+I've lived here long enough to know a rainy day is not a ruined day - it's just a different day.
+Some of our best family memories were made when the beach was a wash and we had to pivot.
+Here are 25 actually-good rainy day plays across all four main islands.
+No screens.

 Oahu